gregorbachmann/antigenicmappin/README.md

 ### EmbeddingAlgos
 #### isomapvis
 Relies heavily on the function **isomap** from **vegan**.
+This function calculates the embedding by filling out the incomplete matrix using the neighbourhood graph.
+Note that **nn** needs to be chosen high enough in order to avoid fragmentation of the data.

 **Arguments**:
 * **data**: A list in the explained format.